knowledgecode/date-and-time/docs/api/format.md

 **Type**: `(FormatterPluginObject | FormatterPlugin)[]`
 **Default**: `undefined`

 Enables additional format tokens provided by plugins.
 Plugins extend the formatter with special tokens that are not included in the core library.
-Each entry may also be a plain object literal typed as `FormatterPluginObject`, which rejects keys that collide with built-in tokens at compile time; see the [Plugins](../plugins) guide for details.
+Each entry may also be a plain object literal annotated with `FormatterPluginObject`, which rejects keys that collide with built-in tokens at compile time.
+Entries that are not annotated this way are not checked, so an entry that defines a built-in token such as `YYYY` overrides it. `FormatterPlugin` is deprecated, kept only for compatibility with existing code, and will be removed in the next major version.
+See the [Plugins](../plugins) guide for details.

 ```typescript
 import { format } from 'date-and-time';